 Step 4: Test your new .config file

 Run the apachectlConfigtest command to test your new .config file for potential errors.
 If something is wrong with your configuration, you may need to go back and repeat the previous installation steps.
 If it works correctly, continue with the final step.

 Use the apach ectl stop and apa chectl start commands to restart the Apache.

 Congratulations!
 You have successfully installed your SSL certificate on your Ubuntu server.
 To further test your SSL installation, and receive instant status reports, use these highly recommended SSL tools.

 Where to buy an SSL Certificate for Ubuntu Server?

 SSL dragon is your one-stop place for all your SSL needs.
 We offer the lowest prices on the market for the entire range of our SSL products.
 We’ve partnered with the best SSL brands in the industry to offer you high-end SSL security and dedicated support.
 All our SSL certificates are compatible with Ubuntu servers.
-Here are the SSL certificate types you can buy from us:

 If you find any inaccuracies, or you have details to add to these SSL installation instructions, please feel free to send us your feedback at [email protected].
 Your input would be greatly appreciated!
 Thank you.